Sessions

 • Gamification of a Lab Assignment with Immediate Feedback Assessment Technique (IFAT) Cards

-• I converted an online quiz and into a group project with IFAT cards, which operate like lottery scratch tickets.
+• I converted an online quiz into a group project with IFAT cards, which operate like lottery scratch tickets.
 The IFAT card allows students to try again if they don’t get the answer on their first attempt.
 The assignment was not only popular and effective for student learning, but it didn't add significantly to the course's grading load.

 Open to: UM Faculty, Sessional Instructors, and Staff